trhu2740/DataStructuresProject/readme.txt

     g++ -std=c++17 driver.cpp miniGit.cpp

 Upon startup, you will be prompted to initialize a new repository.
-To answer this, just input a simply 'y' or 'n' (caps not required) and press enter.
+To answer this, just input a simply 'y' or 'n' (caps/no caps accepted) and press enter.
 Due to the fact this is a 'trivial' question to the user, an answer of no will also initialize a new repository.

 You wll then be prompted with a menu that will continuously run until the number 5 has been inputted by the user.
 Option 1 allows